 Appeals (//grants.nih.gov/grants/guide/notice-files/NOT-OD-11-064.html) of initial peer review will not be accepted for applications submitted in response to this FOA.
 Applications will be assigned to the appropriate NIH Institute or Center.
 Applications will compete for available funds with all other recommended applications submitted in response to this FOA.
-Following initial peer review, recommended applications will receive a second level of review by the National Advisory Neurological Disorders and Stroke Council.
-The following will be considered in making funding decisions: - Scientific and technical merit of the proposed project as determined by scientific peer review. - o Availability of funds. - Relevance of the proposed project to program priorities.
+Following initial peer review, recommended applications will receive a second level of review by National Advisory of Mental Health Council .
+The following will be considered in making funding decisions: - Scientific and technical merit of the proposed project as determined by scientific peer review. - · Availability of funds. - Relevance of the proposed project to program priorities.